-POLS 198, 298, 398 Special Topics in January term offcampus courses - Topics vary according to faculty availability and interest.
+POLS 198.
+298. 398 Special Topics in January term off-JANUARY TERM OFF-CAMPUS COURSES campus courses - Topics vary according to faculty availability and interest.
 Past topics have included From Colonialism to Globalism: Political Change in Southeast Asia from World War II to the Present; Religion and Politics in Turkey; Politics and the Past in Post-Soviet States; Comparative Women's Politics in Europe; Politics and Religion in Ireland.
 Offered only as student interest and college resources permit.
 May be repeated for credit with different topics.
 4 credits.